shams-nahid/My-Daily-AWS-Study/public/AWS Fundamentals/02 IAM.md

 Can be used to import 3rd party SSL/TLS certificate.

 > Both ACM and IAM Certificate Store can be used to import 3rd party SSL/TLS Certificate.

+### Trust Policy

+---

+- To access a service using cli/api from ec2 instance
+  - First need to create policy for the targeted resources
+  - Add the ec2 service as the trust policy (So ec2 can use the policy created in the first step)

+With `passRole` we can ensure, user does not have more permission than it required.

+This way, we do not need to store any credentials in the ec2 service

 ### Best Practices